jcoupon/swot/README.md

 - 3D two-point correlation function projected along the line of sight, "xi(rp, pi), wp(rp)",
 - and weighted histogram (e.g. "VMAX" estimator of mass functions).

-Each estimator is wrapped around a set of "divide and conquer" algorithms, mainly (but not limited to), data storage in binary trees, approximation at large angular scale, and parellelization.
+Each estimator is wrapped around a set of "divide and conquer" algorithms, mainly (but not limited to) data storage in binary trees, approximations at large angular scale, and parellelization.

-Contributions:
+Contributors:
 - the core algorithm to compute the number of pairs from a kd-tree is based on Martin Kilbinger's Ahtena code: http://www.cosmostat.org/software/athena/
 - the galaxy-galaxy lensing core algorithm is based on Alexie Leauthaud's code (Leauthaud et al. (2010),  2010ApJ...709...97L).
 - the rest was written by Jean Coupon.